bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a master node?</summary><br><b>

-Par of a master node responsibilites:
+Part of a master node responsibilites:
   * Track the status of all the nodes in the cluster
   * Verify replicas are working and the data is available from every data node.
   * No hot nodes (no data node that works much harder than other nodes)